Oscats/ScootTheKittenBot/README.md

 ### Total General Cost

-Number| Item| approximate total price
+Number| Item| approximate cost of the number listed
 -------|------------------|-------
 1| 1Full FRC Control System: Radio, PDP/PDH, POE for Radio, Rio 1 or 2, RSL, |
  |18 Gauge cable for the RSL|